coq/coq/CONTRIBUTING.md

   The issue can be the place to discuss about the bug itself while the PR will be the place to discuss your proposed fix.

-In any case, feel free to just ignore the recommendation above, and jump ahead and open a PR with your fix.
-If it is not yet complete, do not hesitate to open a [*draft PR*][GitHub-draft-PR] to get early feedback, and talk to developers on [Gitter][].

 It is generally a good idea to add a regression test to the test-suite.
 See the test-suite [README][test-suite-README] for how to do so.